 Ten Minutes of Torah: Va-y'chi Commentary

 The book of B’reishit is, in essence, one big, messy story about family.
 While the relationships discussed in this book are imperfect, they matter because people matter.
-Imperfect as these families are, they’re still sacred because God exists...Continue Reading
+Imperfect as these families are, they’re still sacred because God exists as the connection between them.Continue Reading

 More Va-y'chi Commentaries

 Listen to Podcasts About Va-y'chi

 Listen to Rabbi Rick Jacobs discuss Parashat Va-y'chi in these episodes of his podcast, On the Other Hand: Ten Minutes of Torah.